New Waterworks Zoutkamp

 • Construction of a bicycle path from Zoutkamp to Electra along the Reitdiep.

-On the former sea dike in Zoutkamp lies a special piece of cultural heritage.
-It is a concrete dike revetment in the shape of steps.
-This was installed around 1920, when Zoutkamp was still located by the sea.
-The designer of this dike revetment, engineer De Muralt, had thought that the waves would break on the steps, so that the water would not crash against the dike with such force.
+The former sea dyke in Zoutkamp is home to a unique piece of cultural heritage.
+It is a concrete dyke revetment in the form of steps.
+This was built around 1920, when Zoutkamp was still located at the sea.
+The designer of this dyke revetment, engineer De Muralt, had thought that the waves would break on the steps, so that the water would not crash against the dyke with such force.
 This idea has since been disproved.

-Muralt cladding is a joint venture of the municipality of Het Hogeland.
-The section of Muraltdijk in Zoutkamp is the largest section that has been preserved in our country.
-The section of Muraltdijk is currently overgrown with grass and moss, but will soon be clearly visible again.
+Muralt revetment is a linking opportunity of the municipality of Het Hogeland.
+The section of Muralt dyke in Zoutkamp is the largest section that has been preserved in our country.
+The section of Muralt dyke is currently overgrown with grass and moss, but will soon be clearly visible again.

 Planning